1 / 3

 Overview

-An upright, short-lived native perennial in the family Campanulaceae, native to moist meadows, stream banks, seeps, and wet woodland edges across eastern and central North America.
-Plants form clumps of basal rosettes that overwinter, sending up erect stems 24–48 inches (60–120 cm) tall in summer, clothed in alternate, lance-shaped leaves 2–5 inches (5–13 cm) long, medium to dark green and often tinged reddish-bronze, especially in red-leaved cultivars.
-From midsummer through early fall, terminal racemes 8–18 inches (20–45 cm) long bear densely packed, intensely scarlet-red, two-lipped tubular flowers 1.5 inches (4 cm) long with a distinctive three-lobed lower lip and two erect upper petals.
-The vivid red color is one of the most saturated in the temperate perennial palette.
-Cardinal flower is a primary nectar source for ruby-throated hummingbirds during their late-summer southward migration.
-Plants are short-lived (2–4 years) but self-seed in suitable moist conditions and produce offsets that maintain the colony.
-All parts of the plant are toxic if ingested — an alkaloid, lobeline, causes symptoms similar to nicotine poisoning.
+Lobelia cardinalis is a short-lived native perennial in the family Campanulaceae, native to wet meadows, stream banks, seeps, and moist woodland edges across eastern and central North America.
+Plants form clumps of basal rosettes that overwinter, sending up erect stems 24-48 inches (60-120 cm) tall in summer, clothed in alternate lance-shaped leaves 2-5 inches (5-13 cm) long in medium to dark green, often tinged reddish-bronze, a trait intensified in red-leaved cultivars such as 'Queen Victoria'.
+From midsummer through early fall, terminal racemes 8-18 inches (20-45 cm) long carry densely packed two-lipped tubular flowers 1.5 inches (4 cm) long in saturated scarlet-red, with a three-lobed lower lip and two erect upper petals.
+Plants are short-lived (2-4 years) but produce offset rosettes from the crown and self-seed freely in moist soil, so colony maintenance is by replacement rather than longevity of individual crowns.
+Hardy in USDA zones 3-9.
+Reliable scarlet color pairs with a specific site requirement: plants decline rapidly on dry sites and do not transition well to average-moisture borders, which limits placement.
+All parts contain the alkaloid lobeline and are toxic if ingested, with symptoms resembling nicotine poisoning.

 Native Range

-Native to eastern and central North America from New Brunswick and Quebec south to Florida and west to Nebraska and Texas, growing in wet meadows, stream banks, marshes, pond edges, and moist open woodland clearings, typically in full sun to partial shade.Suggested Uses
+Lobelia cardinalis is native to eastern and central North America, from New Brunswick and Quebec south to Florida and west to Nebraska and Texas, in wet meadows, stream banks, marshes, pond edges, and moist open woodland clearings, typically in full sun to partial shade.Suggested Uses

 Appearance